Timendus/chip-8/README.md

 Just something I threw together in 24 hours because... why not :)

-You can find some Chip-8 programs [here](https://github.com/dmatlack/chip8) and everywhere on the internet.
+See it in action at https://timendus.github.io/chip-8/.
+You can find some Chip-8 programs [here](https://github.com/dmatlack/chip8) and everywhere else on the internet.

 Note that this thing probably still has a few bugs.
 Not everything runs perfectly.
 Most of the programs that just draw a picture to the screen run just